 Management and treatment of your puppy’s fear

 While you help your puppy to overcome their fear of other dogs, it’s important that they trust you – so be careful not to push them too far and trigger them.
 One of the best treatment methods for your puppy is desensitisation.
 This involves gradually exposing your puppy to other dogs, and associating the exposure with positive feedback – like a delicious treat or their favourite toy.
 Desensitisation can be difficult to carry out, and you may require the assistance of a professional.
 In severe cases your puppy may be prescribed anti-anxiety medication by your vet in conjunction with desensitisation treatment.
 However, this is quite rare.

 In most cases, puppy school easily helps puppies to adjust to their new family and become happy, confident dogs.
-“As Greencross Vets Best Behaviour puppy school is over a four to five week period, we get to support puppies and build their confidence week by week,” says Serena.
+“As Petbarn and Greencross Vets’ Puppy School is over a four to five week period, we get to support puppies and build their confidence week by week,” says Dr. Adam.
 “By graduation we typically see a happy, confident and social puppy with owners who understand what their puppy is feeling and how to respond.”